AdobeDocs/experience-manager-learn.en/help/sites/personalization/context-hub-technical-video-setup.md

 ## Site Configuration and ContextHub Segments {#site-configuration-and-contexthub-segments}

 ContextHub includes a segmentation engine that manages segments and determines which segments are resolved for the current context.
 Several segments are defined.
 You can use the Javascript API to [determine resolved segments](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/ch-adding.html#DeterminingResolvedContextHubSegments).
-Enable the ContextHub segments for your site under [!UICONTROL Configuration Browser].
+Enable the ContextHub segments for your site under [[!UICONTROL Configuration Browser]](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/implementing/developing/configurations.html).

 ## Create Segments {#create-segments}